The New Commerce Relationship

 Customers are still likely to visit a brick-and-mortar store even after having visited its online equivalent, drawing upon a blend of service models to start, stop, pause, and resume the journey at their own pace, using a variety of devices and touchpoints.
 This demands both flexibility and consistency from the seller.

 Competition for customers does not exist solely between “competitors.”
 It also exists between suppliers within the same channel.
-According to Forrester Research analyst Andy Hoar, quoted in CMS Wire, 41% of companies were found to be selling directly to their own wholesalers, distributors, and suppliers.
+According to Forrester Research analyst Andy Hoar, quoted in CMS Wire, 41% of companies were found to be selling directly to their own wholesalers, distributors, and supplier

 This means that the need to integrate and unify must take into account that competition for a customer’s business might come from “behind you,” and not simply from across the street.
 Alternatively, it might mean that the traditional approach of acting as a regional middleman distributor or dealer for a national manufacturer has shifted and that a new channel relationship – one that covers the distribution of goods and consolidation of customer data – is immediately necessary.